mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 When the Connection is checked in, it is closed if any of the following are true:

--  The connection is perished.
+-  The Connection is perished.
 -  The pool has been closed.

-Otherwise, the connection is marked as available.
+Otherwise, the Connection is marked as available.

 .. code::